HalfSummer11/CAPTRA/README.md

 ```
 @inproceedings{weng2021captra,
 	title={CAPTRA: CAtegory-level Pose Tracking for Rigid and Articulated Objects from Point Clouds},
-	author={Weng, Yijia and Wang, He and Zhou, Qiang and Qin, Yuzhe and Duan, Yueqi and Fan, Qingnan and Chen, Baoquan and Su, Hao and Guibas, Leonidas J},
+	author={Weng, Yijia and Wang, He and Zhou, Qiang and Qin, Yuzhe and Duan, Yueqi and Fan, Qingnan and Chen, Baoquan and Su, Hao and Guibas, Leonidas J.},
-	booktitle={Proceedings of the IEEE International Conference on Computer Vision},
+	booktitle={Proceedings of the IEEE International Conference on Computer Vision (ICCV)},
-	year={2021}
+    month={October},
+	year={2021},
+    pages={13209-13218}
 }
 ```